dasorik/unity-dev-console/README.md

 }
 ```

 To give a command parameters, simply add parameters to the method.
-The following could be run as:
+The following could be run as:<br>
 `test-command-with-params "Test" 23.4`.

 At present there are a limited number of valid types for parameters (see next section below)